Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ## When should you use this repo?

-* When you are looking to implement RAG (Retrieval Augmented Generation) and chat with a LLM using your enterprise data.
-* When you have a use case that requires more customization than the pre-configured experience offered by [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data).
+You should use this repo when the complexity of your scenario exceeds the out-of-the-box experience offered by [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data).
+The accelerator presented here provides several options not provided by Azure OpenAI on your data, for example:
+* The ability to ground a model using both data and public web pages
+* Advanced prompt engineering capabilities
+* An admin site for ingesting/inspecting/configuring your dataset on the fly
+* Running a Retrieval Augmented Generation (RAG) solution locally, as a Docker container

 *Have you seen [ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search demo](https://github.com/Azure-Samples/azure-search-openai-demo)?
 If you would like to play with prompts, understanding RAG pattern different implementation approaches and similar demo tasks, take a look at that repo.
 Note that the demo in that repo should not be used in production environments.*